 Instructions

-Add ½ cup water to a large sauté pan, cover and bring to a boil over high heat.
-Add broccoli, cover and steam until nearly crisp-tender, 3 minutes.
+• Add ½ cup water to a large sauté pan, cover and bring to a boil over high heat.
+Add 1 pound broccoli florets, cover and steam until nearly crisp-tender, 3 minutes.
 Uncover and continue to cook until water is evaporated.

 Notes